How to Pack for a Dive Trip

 That’s when I realized.
 I packed for the best version of myself, but that’s not who was in the room right now.

-That’s when I came up with my packing philosophy.
+My packing philosophy was born in this moment.
 If something is going to take up room in my suitcase, if I have to drag it across borders and down cobblestone streets.
 It had better make me feel good.

 Over the years, I have stopped packing: